ahmettoguz/Micro-Docker-Config/README.md

 + **Responsive Design:** Optimized for different screen sizes and devices.
 + **Material-UI Integration:** Extensive use of Material-UI components.
 + **Environment Variables:** Support for environment variables to manage configurations.
-+ **Docker Containerization:** The application is containerized for consistent deployment.
++ **Dockerization:** The application is containerized for consistent deployment and scaling.
 + **Backend Integration:** Integration with the backend service.

 ### Backend

 + **TLS/HTTPS:** Centeralized TLS/HTTPS support for all services with selfsigned certificate.
 + **External Communication:** Manage communication with frontend.
++ **Postman Endpoint Collection:** Postman collection added for ensure validation of all API endpoints.
-+ **Swagger Documentation:** Endpoint documentation integrated for documentation and testing purposes.
++ **Swagger Documentation:** Comprehensive API documentation integrated for documentation and testing purposes.
-+ **Environment Variables:** Configurations have been adjusted for enhanced flexibility.
++ **Environment Configuration:** Configurations have been adjusted for enhanced flexibility.
-+ **Dockerized Application:** The application is containerized for consistent deployment.
++ **Dockerization:** The application is containerized for consistent deployment and scaling.

 ### Email Service

 + **TLS/HTTPS:** Centeralized TLS/HTTPS support for all services with selfsigned certificate.
 + **External Communication:** Manage communication with frontend.
-+ **Manual Testing:** Postman used for endpoint testing.
++ **Postman Endpoint Collection:** Postman collection added for ensure validation of all API endpoints.
-+ **Swagger Documentation:** Endpoint documentation integrated for documentation and testing purposes.
++ **Swagger Documentation:** Comprehensive API documentation integrated for documentation and testing purposes.
 + **Environment Configuration:** Configurations have been adjusted for enhanced flexibility.
-+ **Dockerization:** The application is containerized for consistent deployment.
++ **Dockerization:** The application is containerized for consistent deployment and scaling.

 <br/>